Notebooks and laptops are often interchangeable terms used for portable computers.

 Tie this into a smaller display, less RAM, and fewer internal fans, and you've got a system with low energy consumption.

 Notebooks, therefore, last around 10 to 13 hours on a single charge, and unlike laptops, these values are more accurate.

 Charge times are also a cut above laptops, at just 1-hour for most notebooks.

 In terms of upgradability, a laptop and notebook are quite limited, with the latter even more so.

 Laptops can upgrade their RAM, and an additional M.2 SSD can be added for increased speeds and storage.

-The GPU and CPU will almost always be directly soldered to the motherboard, so what you buy on release is what you will have to keep forever.
+The GPU and CPU are extremely difficult to upgrade because they are usually directly soldered to the motherboard, so what you buy on release is what you will have to keep forever.

 Notebooks, similar to laptops, can increase their storage capacity.
 However, the RAM isn't upgradable.

 Some notebook models include an M.2 SSD slot, but these are extremely rare and come with a premium cost.

 In most cases, your storage upgrade options are either an SD (secure digital) card connected via an SD card reader or an external USB hard drive.